Anna Delvey: Fraud

 In 2015, Delvey met the art collector and University of Pennsylvania student Michael Xufu Huang at a dinner party.
 Learning that Huang planned to attend the Venice Biennale, Delvey asked whether she could accompany him.
 Huang agreed and booked a flight and hotel room for Delvey on the understanding that he would be reimbursed for the $2,000–$3,000 cost.
-On their return to New York, Delvey appeared to "forget" the arrangement and failed to pay.
+On their return to New York, Delvey did not repay Huang.
 Huang initially assumed that Delvey was simply absent-minded.
 Also in 2015, Delvey attended Art Basel in Miami Beach.
 She hired a public relations firm to book a birthday party for herself at Sadelle's restaurant in January 2016; after her credit card was declined and pictures of Huang at the event were posted on social media, restaurant staff asked Huang for Delvey's contact details.
 At this time Huang became suspicious of Delvey and noticed that she always paid with cash and lived in a hotel, not an apartment.
 He was eventually repaid from a Venmo account with an unfamiliar name.
 He then blocked Delvey's access to him on social media, ending their friendship.

 In February 2016, while Delvey was living in a hotel room in The Standard, High Line, she met Rachel DeLoache Williams, then a photo editor at Vanity Fair, at a nightclub.
 Williams became close friends with Delvey and was later instrumental in her arrest.

 Delvey used Microsoft Word to create fake bank statements and other financial documents purporting to show that she had €60 million in Swiss bank accounts but could not access them since they were in trust and she was in the U.S. One of her acquaintances put her in touch with lawyer Andrew Lance at Gibson Dunn, who in turn put her in touch with several large financial institutions, including City National Bank and Fortress Investment Group.
 In November 2016, Delvey submitted false documents as part of a loan application for $22 million to City National.
 City National refused to extend credit when Delvey failed to provide the source of the Swiss assets, and she then applied for a loan from Fortress.
 Fortress agreed to consider the application if Delvey paid $100,000 to cover legal expenses relating to the application.
 In December 2016, with Delvey unable to pay rent, the Church Missions House was leased to Fotografiska New York.